-Where old pubs have been renamed, we list only the most recent known name here.
+Where pubs have been renamed, we usually list only the most recent known name here.
 Other names can be found in the Pub list tab.
-Ancient pubs are defined as those which are believed to have closed before the middle of the 19th century.
+(For closed pubs which only traded for a short time under a newer name, we generally list them under the longer-established name) Ancient pubs are defined as those which are believed to have closed before the middle of the 19th century.

-The church has some interesting 15th cent.
-Twisted figures on the arm rests and a memorial to Earl Kitchener, whose family resided in the parish.
+The church has some interesting 15th century Twisted figures on the arm rests and a memorial to Earl Kitchener, whose family resided in the parish.
 Poor's Fen is where poor parishioners formerly dug for peat and collected litter for thatching and bedding.
 An early Bronze Age settlement has been excavated between the village and Wangford; An Iron Age site has also been found in the same area.
 Another Iron Age/Romano-British settlement has been found just north of the village centre.

 Legend tells of an 11 mile tunnel from Lakenheath to Ely, supposedly in use at the time of Hereward the Wake.
 Given the height of the water table here (especially before the fens were drained), it must have been pretty soggy if it existed.
 One interesting thing that definitely did exist was a tramway in the fens.
 This has been found on 1880s OS maps of the area and ran from the railway line just south of Botany Bay to an as-yet undetermined point somewhere a couple of miles to the north-west.
 Quite when it was operational is unknown; even in 1882 it was marked on the map as "old tramway".